furkantokac/furkantokac.com/content/blog/0043-rpi3-fast-boot-less-than-2-seconds.md

 {{< goTrPost url="/rpi3-fast-boot-2-saniyede-acilan-sistem" >}} <br>

-This post explains how to boot Raspberry Pi 3 (RPI) in 1.75 seconds.
-In addition to that, we'll discuss optimizations that can be applied to run Qt application as fast as possible.
-At the end, we will have a RPI that boots from power-up to Linux shell in 1.75 seconds, power-up to Qt GUI (QML) application in 2.83 seconds.
+This post shows how to boot Raspberry Pi 3 (RPI) in 1.75 seconds, in details.
+In addition to that, we'll discuss optimizations that can be applied to Qt application.
+At the end, we will have a RPI that boots from power-up to Linux shell in 1.75 seconds, power-up to Qt GUI (QML) application in 2.82 seconds.

 You can download and test the demo image : [COMING SOON](/)